BPhanuphong/Hotel-Booking-Cancle-Prediction/README.md

 - Use Hotel Booking Demand data set to predict booking cancellations in binary classification.
 (0: cancel, 1: not cancel)
 - Tranditional Model: Logistic Regression, Decision Tree, Random Forest, XGBoost Calssifiter.

+## Assumption:
+- Based on our prior knowledge, traditional ML models might perform binary classification better than deep learning models on tabular datasets.
+Due to the complexities of deep learning, the model will take much more time to configure than traditional ML.

 ## Data Set Overview:
 - **Task:** Binary Classification
 - **Objective:** To predict hotel cancelation transaction (Cancelled Yes or No)